 SEO and digital strategy

-- Prior to launch, we surveyed stakeholders and constituents, including individuals working within the CareerLink workforce system
+- Prior to launch, we surveyed stakeholders and constituents, including individuals working within the PA CareerLink workforce system

 - Conducted a deep dive into the analytics and brand immersion through market research